jpuka/mushi-identifier/README.md

 What makes this special is that it focuses on common species in Finland.
 Furthermore, the base training dataset is fresh and robust.

+*Write some existing apps here.
+This is a project focusing on Finnish mushrooms.
+This is a practice project.*

+## Disclaimer

+Mushroom identification techniques include feeling, peeling, cutting and smelling the fungi.
+Furthermore, the habitat, nearby tree species and the time of the year also affect the identification.
+Features like these are difficult or impossible to teach to an image recognition software.

+Therefore, please don't blindly trust any image recognition application for classifying mushrooms.
+Apps such as mushi-identifier can be helpful, but they cannot replace an experienced friend and/or a recent mushroom book.
+Even a well-trained model will sometimes make false predictions.

+That being said, as long as you use the mushi-identifier together with some scepticism and a good mushroom book, it should save you a lot of time and make your fungi trips fun and pleasant.

 ## Technical details

 ### Data

-We are using the Danish Fungi 2020.
-Very neat, but unbalanced.
+I am using the [Danish Fungi 2020 dataset](https://arxiv.org/abs/2103.10107) (preprint paper).
+Very neat, but unbalanced / long-tailed.
+Good, more realistic dataset, since uniformly distributed data is a rarity anyway.

-We started the project with another Danish dataset and were planning to complement it with scraped data.
-However, now this is set as external data and used to add images to missing classes.
+I started the project with another Danish dataset and were planning to complement it with scraped data.
+However, now this is set as external data and used to add images to missing classes. [iNaturalist](https://github.com/visipedia/inat_comp/tree/master/2017#Data) dataset.

 ### Model